What to do when your dog dies

 It is comforting to know that your pet can be remembered and cared for in death just as we would care for a human loved one who has passed away.
 We find out what to do when your dog dies – whether to have a burial in a pet cemetery, an urn containing your dogs ashes, a plaque in a memorial wall, scattering your dogs ashes somewhere special, and even taxidermy.

-What to do when your dog dies?
-The first thing you need to do when your dog passes away is to decide what you would like to happen to your pet’s remains.
+The first thing you need to do when your dog passes away is to decide what you would like to happen to your pets remains.
 Whether your dog dies at home or is euthanised by your vet, you have the right to choose what you would like to do.

 Should you wish your dog to be individually cremated or buried in a pet cemetery, your vet can organise this for you and arrange collection of your dog from the vet clinic.
 Alternately, you can organise this yourself.

-Whatever you choose, most service providers will collect your beloved pet from your home.
-In the case of cremations, they will also return your dog’s ashes to you in a vessel of your choice.
+Whatever you choose, most providers in the industry will collect your beloved pet from your home, and in the case of cremations, return your dogs ashes to you in a vessel of your choice.

-Pet cemeteries enable you to bury your dog in an individually marked grave with a tombstone or plaque.
-Alternatively, you can cremate your dog and have the ashes stored in a memorial wall, or have the ashes planted or scattered in a memorial garden.
+Pet cemeteries enable you to bury your dog in an individually marked grave with a tombstone or plaque, cremate your dog and have the ashes stored in a memorial wall, or have the ashes planted or scattered in a memorial garden.

-If you don’t want to have an individual cremation or burial, a vet can take care of your dogs’ remains.
-In this case, for a fee of around $50 to $100, your vet will organise for your dogs remains to be taken away and cremated with other deceased animals.
+Vets can also take care of your dogs remains should you not wish to have an individual cremation or burial.
+In this case, for a fee of around $50 to $100, your vet will organise for your dogs remains to be taken away and generally cremated with other deceased animals.
 The ashes will then be disposed of.
-You will not get the ashes back nor be able to attend the cremation.
+In this case, you will not get the ashes back nor be able to attend the cremation.

-Dr Merrin Hicks, a veterinarian from Sydney Animal Hospitals, believes that only 10 to 20 per cent of their clients request a private cremation or burial in a pet cemetery.
+Dogs Life spoke to veterinarian Dr Merrin Hicks from Sydney Animal Hospitals in Sydney, who said only 10 to 20 per cent of their clients request a private cremation or burial in a pet cemetery.

 Individual cremation

-Harry Mason from Petrest, a pet cremation business, offers the three standard cremation options available in the industry: a scatter box for scattering ashes, a decorative timber casket (ashes box) for storing ashes, and an urn for storing ashes.
+Harry Mason from Petrest, a pet cremation business, offers the three cremation options that are generally standard in the industry: a scatter box for scattering ashes, a decorative timber casket (ashes box) for storing ashes, and an urn for storing ashes.

 All three options are equally popular and no one product seems to be preferred over the other.
 It is very much up to the personal preference of the owner, said Mason.
 Religious beliefs may also play a part in this.